-The breakfast menu includes reliable pan-European staples like a pair of frankfurters with a side of mustard and various omelets.
+The breakfast menu includes reliable pan-European staples such as a pair of frankfurters with a side of mustard and various omelets.
 Be sure to also order a bread basket with warm and crusty slices.
 The dinner menu is a hodgepodge of dishes spanning chicken paprikash, seafood pasta, and pricey steaks.
 If you like the atmosphere, note that Gerlóczy operates a boutique hotel on the upstairs levels.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 If you're enjoying this article, please consider supporting me by making a one-time payment (PayPal, Venmo).